basicswap/basicswap/doc/nostr.md

 All messages remain end-to-end encrypted with the SMSG payload format regardless of the transport.
 Relays cannot read message contents, but as with any nostr client they can see event metadata (sender pubkey, timing and size).
-Events are signed with a persistent key, generate a new `private_key` to unlink from earlier activity.

 ## How it works

-- Messages are published as Nostr events of kind `4859` to all configured relays, signed with a dedicated BIP-340 key (not linked to any wallet key).
+- Messages are published as Nostr events of kind `4859` to all configured relays, signed with BIP-340 keys that are not linked to any wallet key.
+- Offers and other broadcasts are signed with the node's persistent `private_key`.
+Each swap negotiates a direct message route with a fresh key pair generated for that route (exchanged in the CONNECT_REQ handshake and stored with the route), so bids and swap messages can't be linked to the node key or to other swaps by relays.
+- The node key can be replaced at any time with "Regenerate Key" on the Settings -> Networks tab (restart required).
+Existing routes keep their own keys, so in-progress swaps are not affected.
 - Every BSX event is tagged `["t", "bsx"]` (offers, handshake, and swap messages).
 Payloads stay encrypted to the recipient's smsg address.
 - Events carry a NIP-40 `expiration` tag matching the SMSG TTL, so relays